PS-003R32/nrf24l01-bt-jammer/README.md

 # nrf24l01-bt-jammer
 This can jam bt classic completely but can only disrupt BLE connections as it uses adaptive frequency hopping so this can only sweep frequencies in the 2.4 Ghz band.
-I have used a raspberry pi pico WH and the nrf24l01+pa+lna comm module for transmission.
+I have used a raspberry pi pico WH and the nrf24l01+pa+lna comm module for transmission.<br>

 <img src="https://github.com/user-attachments/assets/23385426-a4fe-40c0-a9ad-4d94741d94d4" alt="hwd" width="270"/>